codekitchen/liferaft/README.md

 I gave a short 5-minute presentation on finding and fixing this bug, the slides are [here in the repo](docs/first_success.md).

+A handful of [further bugs](docs/bugs_found.md) have been found using this DST framework.

 ### Testing with Jepsen Maelstrom

 There is a binary available for testing the raft implementation using [Maelstrom's](https://github.com/jepsen-io/maelstrom) linearizable key-value store workload.